allenbai01/cp-gen/README.md

 [conformal_classification](https://github.com/aangelopoulos/conformal_classification)\
 [Mujoco](https://github.com/deepmind/mujoco)

-If you use this code, consider citing our paper
+If you use this code in your research, please cite our paper
 ```
 @inproceedings{bai2022efficient,
   title={Efficient and Differentiable Conformal Prediction with General Function Classes},